J3y0/music-categorization/README.md

 ## Dataset used

 We used GTzan dataset for this project as a base.
 You can download it [here](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification).
 Then, we proceed to data processing.
 You can find the related notebook in `data_processing/`.

+You can find the processed data by following this [link](https://drive.google.com/drive/folders/1Yid03FGzQOmdcSoYuXXJsaHBIshL9Zvl).